baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-npm-and-nodejs-commands.md

 # to find out the versions of Node.js that are available for installation
 nvm ls-remote
 ```
-When you install Node.js using `nvm`,
-the executable is called `node`.
+When you install Node.js using `nvm`, the executable is called `node` just like normal.
-You can see the version currently being used by the shell by typing `node -v`.
+You can see the version currently being used by doing the typical `node -v`.

 ```bash
 # what version of node is currently being used